asammakat/UUR/README.md

-A simple REST api built with Django for fetching quotes from the inspirational work "The You You Are" by Dr Ricken Lazlo Hale, PhD
+A simple REST api built with Django for fetching quotes from the inspirational work "The You You Are" by Dr Ricken Lazlo Hale, PhD.